microsoft/botframework-cli/packages/cross-train/README.md

   -h, --help       cross-train command help
   -i, --in         source lu and qna files folder
   -o, --out        output folder name.
 If not specified, the cross trained files will be wrote to cross-trained folder under folder of current command
-  -- config        path to config file of mapping rules which is relative to folder specified by --in.
+  --config         path to config file of mapping rules which is relative to folder specified by --in.
 If not specified, it will read default config.json from the folder specified by --in
   --intentName     Interruption intent name.
 Default: _Interruption
 ```